-Sometimes we joke "we have four eyes" in Deaf world when we're asked "how do you know?" as if we could "hear" without physically hearing with ears.
-No, it doesn't mean the same thing in the hearing world where four eyes indicate eyes and eyeglasses.
+Sometimes we joke "we have four eyes" in the Deaf world when we're asked "how do you know?" as if we could "hear" without physically hearing with ears.
+No, it doesn't mean the same as "eyes and eyeglasses" in the hearing world.
 We mean our two eyes on the front and other two eyes on the back.

 Deaf people's eyesight is as sharper as an eagle's, is widely peripheral like an iguana, is as alert as a housefly, and has faster saccadic movements.

 "[Deaf people] are first, last, and all the time the people of the eyes" -- George Veditz, 1910.

 Studies show a very interesting fact that the region of the brain used for hearing is not wasted nor is left unused in Deaf people.
 This 'hearing' plasticity of the brain is used as visual and tactile.

 "Using congenitally deaf cats and hearing cats, Lomber and his team showed that only two specific visual abilities are enhanced in the deaf: visual localization in the peripheral field and visual motion detection.
 They found the part of the auditory cortex that would normally pick up peripheral sound enhanced peripheral vision, leading the researchers to conclude the function stays the same but switches from auditory to visual." -- Science News.